-A former recipient of the USA Government Award from United States Information Agency, Cruz-Saco is on the Board of Economists of Lima, Peru; is listed in Who's Who in the World, and is a contributing editor to the Library of Congress, Handbook of Latin American Studies.
+A former recipient of the USA Government Award from the United States Information Agency and a Fulbright Scholarship, Cruz-Saco is on the Board of Economists of Lima, Peru, is listed in Who's Who in the World, and is a contributing editor to the Library of Congress, Handbook of Latin American Studies.

 Box # ECONOMICS/Winthrop Hall

 207 Winthrop Hall